 Now we will create a Lens using the Demo Dataset.

-- 4. Click on Save button and give a name to your lens, select the Demo app and click on Save.
+- Click on the Save button and give a name to your lens, select the Demo app and click on Save.

 Now under the Lens tab you can find a Lens “Amount by Opportunity Stage”.